electerious/basicGrid/README.md

 ### Basics

-- You can fill a row with up to twelve columns.
-Columns without a specified size will fill an entire row.
-- The last column of a row will float to the right, to work around different rounding behaviors.
 - basicGrid is mobile-first.
 Smaller breakpoints will automatically apply on all larger sizes.
+- The outermost row has a `max-width`.
+- A nested row removes the left gutter of the first column and the right gutter of the last column inside the row.
 - Classes are generated from the names and sizes in the `$sizes` map.
+- You can fill a row with up to twelve columns.
+Columns without a specified size will fill an entire row.
+- Each column has a gutter on the left and right side.
+- Columns have the same height when not specified otherwise.
+- Columns wrap when they don't fit into one row.

 ### Sizes and Breakpoints

 Specify the widths of each column with the `small-`, `medium-`, and `large-` classes.
+Defaults to `small-12`.

 ```html
 <div class="row">